fastenhealth/policy/connect/privacy_policy.md

 ## California Residents

-If you reside in California, you have specific privacy rights under the California Consumer Privacy Act (CCPA).
+If you are a California resident, specific rights are afforded to you under the California Consumer Privacy Act (CCPA).
 Fasten Health, Inc. respects these rights and provides you with the means to exercise them.

 As a California resident, you have the right to request disclosure of the categories and specific pieces of personal